News

 "It was more of a coup that Donaldson chose us," P.T. pointed out dryly, but he couldn't help but smile at Dick's enthusiasm.

-"Dios, I'm so anxious, I wish we could hit the boards today, but the SEC demands this twenty-one day `cooling off' period.
-I can see that you're wired, too, P.T.
-So, why don't you take this time to cool off yourself.
-You're entirely too uptight."
+Dios, I’m so anxious, I wish we could hit the boards today, but the SEC demands this twenty-one day ‘cooling off’ period.
+I can see that you’re wired, too, P.T.
+So, why don’t you take this time to cool off yourself.
+You’re entirely too uptight.”

-Finally, P.T. released a long sigh of exasperation.
-"Ah, Dick, you have to know that this is a delicate stage.
-News of our impending stock offering will surely hit the financial news by tomorrow."
+P.T. realized that Dick had managed to divert his attention from the problem at hand…the picketers.
+He released a long sigh of exasperation.
+“Ah, Dick, you have to know that this is a delicate stage.
+News of our impending stock offering will surely hit the financial news by tomorrow.”

-"Yeah.
+“Yeah.
 In fact, you have an appointment this afternoon with a Wall Street Journal reporter.
-And the `tombstone' ads to be run in the financial pages of all the major newspapers on the big day are ready to be sent out.
-They just need your final stamp of approval."
+And the ‘tombstone’ ads to be run in the financial pages of all the major newspapers on the big day are ready to be sent out.
+They just need your final stamp of approval.”

 He groaned.
 "So why are those women picketing our offices?"